-If an outlet feels hot even when nothing is plugged into it, that’s not normal—and it’s not something to ignore.
-This often indicates an electrical issue developing behind the wall.
+If an outlet feels hot even when nothing is plugged into it, that’s not normal and should not be ignored.
+This often indicates an electrical issue developing behind the wall, rather than something related to normal device usage.

 🚨 Quick Check for Homeowners